-Prof dr Henk van Houtum is head of the Nijmegen Centre for Border Research and Associate Professor Political Geography and Geopolitics at Radboud University Nijmegen.
-In addition he is a part-time Professor Border Studies at the University of Eastern Finland and a part-time Research Professor Geopolitics of Borders at the University of Bergamo, Italy.
+Prof dr Henk van Houtum is Professor Political Geography and Geopolitics at Radboud University Nijmegen is and co-founder and coordinator of the Nijmegen Centre for Border Research .
+In addition, he is a part-time Professor Border Studies at the University of Eastern Finland.
+Before, he also was a research Professor Geopolitics of Borders at the University of Bergamo, Italy

 Henk van Houtum graduated in Economics at the University of Tilburg, The Netherlands (cum laude).
 He wrote a dissertation on the relationship between political borders and economics at the same university.
 In 1998, at the University of Nijmegen, he co-founded the Nijmegen Centre for Border Research.

 He is co-director of the master specialisation on Europe: Borders, Identities and Governance and the master specialisation on Conflicts, Territories and Identities.
 And he is co-editor of the Journal of Borderlands Studies, Association of Borderlands Scholars (ABS).